lukasgeiter/mkdocs-awesome-pages-plugin/README.md

 In this example `introduction.md` is positioned at the beginning, `summary.md` at the end, and any other pages in between.

-If you have a page with filename `index.*` and don't specify an `arrange` attribute (or have no `.pages` file at all), the index page will be positioned at the beginning automatically.

 <br/>

 ## Options